 It was 2007 when I started phasing out my “regular” clients and began working exclusively with pool builders.
 The plan was to become an expert on “Marketing for Pool Builders,” so I started working with a small team of similar-minded marketing experts, trying to “crack the code” on what it would take to help one pool builder “monopolize the marketplace” over all his competition.

 I vividly remember not knowing much about websites at the time, but nonetheless knowing it would be an important part of the overall marketing equation.
 I told the team “Every pool builder website needs to have certain things.
-We need to figure out what that is.”
-And lo and behold, after few a years of testing, we’d learned a lot and figured it out.
+We just need to figure out what that is.”
+And lo and behold, after few a years of testing, we’d learned a lot, and we figured it out.

 when it comes to Google Ad Words and PPC.